TTA Databases

 Level of Involvement

 Much of the terminology used in the EMP model is defined in the Trafficking Victims Protection Act under 22 USC § 7102.
-In order to use this model, it is strongly recommended that you receive additional training on the legal definition of trafficking, if you have not already.
-CAST’s free e-learning courses, which provide in-depth training on the definition of trafficking, can be accessed here:
+To use this model effectively, we strongly recommend completing additional training on the legal definition of trafficking if you haven’t already.
+CAST’s free e-learning courses provide in-depth training on this definition and are accessible here:

 Prior to Using this Toolkit